aerogear/graphback/docs/database-schema-migrations.md

 ### Compatibility

-The following database providers support database schema migrations.
+The following database providers support full database schema migrations.

+- PostgreSQL

+SQLite is not yet fully supported but will be soon.